 The idea is that the higher your website ranks in a user’s search, the more likely they are to click on your website, giving you more traffic.

 On-page SEO is the term for improving your blog’s SEO.
+It involves work that is 100% in your control.
 How can you improve your blog’s on-page SEO?
 A few different ways.

 Here are the main aspects of your website that Google looks at:

 - The title of your blog article